sumnulu/fikrimuhal-staj/acikdemokrasi.api.messages.md

 403 Forbidden

 **General Errors**
+HTTP Status | Message Code | Message

-- 600: Wrong api key
+400         | 600          | Wrong api key
+401 | 610 | You are not logged in
+- 611: You do not have permission

 **Security and Permission**

-- 610: You are not logged in
-- 611: You do not have permission

 **Data retrieval**